-- ► Use the white LED and a x10 microscope objective. - ► For field angles ranging from -10 to +10 degrees (with increments of 2.5°), observe the sagittal and tangential foci and the best focus.
-Also measure the distances s, t, c of those foci regarding the paraxial focal plane and y' the position of the image in the focal plane. - ► Write down those measurements in a sheets software to draw the figures. - With the y' = f'×tanθ method (for small θ ie <5°) measure the doublet focal length. - ► Rotate the collimator of exactly 5°.
-Measure the dimension of the focal segments at sagittal and parraxial foci and the diameter of the spot at best focus.
-Evaluate the accuracy on your measurements. - ► Compare this PSF measurement of the doublet with your previous theoretical prevision and with the ZYGO calculation (Lab session 3) from a wavefront measurement.
+- ▶ Use the white LED and a x10 microscope objective. - ► For field angles ranging from -10 to +10 degrees (with increments of 2.5°), observe the sagittal and tangential foci and the best focus.
+Also measure the distances s, t, c of those foci regarding the paraxial focal plane and y' the position of the image in the focal plane. - ▶ Write down those measurements in a sheets software to draw the figures. - ▶ With the $y' = f' \times \tan\theta$ method (for small $\theta$ ie <5°) measure the doublet focal length. - ► Trace the position of the sagittal focus S, the tangential focus T and the best focus C regarding to the paraxial focal plane as a function of y'.